You just learned about the benefits of growing your own organic vegetables.

 More watering efforts required

 Plant roots grow deep into the ground in search of moisture.
-But when you grow them in a planter box, they have limited soil to get this moisture from.
+But when you grow them in a vegetable planter box, they have limited soil to get this moisture from.

 This means you will need to provide frequent watering to the plants compared to growing them on the ground.